icaros-usc/pyribs/CONTRIBUTING.md

 `examples/tutorials` in the repo.
 To create a tutorial:

 1. Write the notebook and save it under `examples/tutorials`.
+1. If your notebook depends on packages outside of `ribs` and `ribs[all]`, add cell magic to install these packages, such as `%pip install foobar`.
 1. Add an "Open in Colab badge" by putting the following Markdown somewhere near the beginning of your notebook: